indianajohn/web-geo-viewer/docs/README.md

 This viewer doesn't upload any data at all.
 It's all done in the memory of the browser.

+Controls: click and drag rotates, shift-click and drag or right-click and drag translates, scroll wheel zooms in and out.

 Supported formats
 -----------------
 * OBJ files, MTL files.
 Load the OBJ, MTL, and any texture the MTL refers to via the